 Male reproductive system

-The male gamete, sperm, is produced within the male reproductive system.
-The male reproductive system consists of the following parts:
+The male gametes and sperm are produced within the male reproductive system.
+Sperms are a small unicellular structure with a head, middle piece, and a tail.
+The male reproductive system consists of :

 - Testicles (testes): A pair of oval-shaped organ masked in a pouch called scrotum.
 Testes are responsible for the production of the sperms and the male hormone, testosterone.

 - Vas deferens: The sperms produced in testes are stored in a tube called epididymis.
 Here the sperms get matured and passed to urethra through the muscular tube called vas deferens.

 - Accessory glands: This includes three glands, namely seminal vesicles, prostate gland, and Cowper’s gland.
 The secretions from the three glands mix to form a fluid called semen.
 Semen nourishes the sperm, increases the volume and helps in lubrication.

 - Penis: Penis is a cylindrical tube which serves as both reproductive organ as well as an excretory organ.
 It delivers sperms into the vagina during sexual intercourse.

 Explore more: Male Reproductive System